29next/developer-docs/docs/apps/guides/storefront-extension.md

 ### Preparation

-1. If you haven't done so already, create your [29 Next account](https://accounts.29next.com) and complete your [Partner Registration](https://accounts.29next.com/partners/).
+1. If you haven't done so already, create your [Next Commerce account](https://accounts.29next.com) and complete your [Partner Registration](https://accounts.29next.com/partners/).

 2. Make sure you have access to a store you plan to use for development - you will use this in later steps.